Original Cast (record label): 1988 onwards: Original Cast Records

-In November, 2009 Bruce Yeko purchased the Footlight.com website. (www.footlight.com)
+In November 2009, Bruce Yeko purchased the Footlight.com website. (www.footlight.com).
+That same year, Original Cast issued the first in what would become a semi-regular series of recordings under the title Lost Broadway and More.
+These featured lesser-known theater songs (invariably from lesser-known musicals or cut songs from well-known musicals), many previously unrecorded, performed by contemporary artists and occasionally by original cast members (such as Kitty Carlisle Hart) or by the composer/lyricist (such as Sheldon Harnick, Ray Jessel and Marian Grudeff).

-November 2013, Original Cast Records released The Girl I Left Behind Me starring Jessica Walker (with Joe Atkins at the piano) that was featured at 59E59 Theatres Brits Off Broadway, May 2013 and was a New York Times Critics Pick.
+In November 2013, Original Cast Records released The Girl I Left Behind Me starring Jessica Walker (with Joe Atkins at the piano) that was featured at 59E59 Theatres Brits Off Broadway, May 2013 and was a New York Times Critics Pick.

-Original Cast Records also released Lost Broadway and More - Volume 5 featuring the songs of Jule Styne and Comden & Green and others, November, 2013.

 In 2014, Original Cast Records made available - for the first time - twenty titles for Digital Download including The Baker's Wife, In Trousers, Carmelina, Alison Fraser's Original Cast Recording of Lizzie Borden and Ms. Fraser's solo CDs: Men In My Life and A New York Romance.
 Also issued were: Ben Bagley's The Littlest Revue (originally produced by Bruce Yeko), Breakfast At Tiffany's (Studio Cast Recording), The Girl I Left Behind Me, Noel Coward: off the record (Steve Ross), Lost Broadway and More - Volume 4 (Women Theatre Composers), Jim Steinman's The Confidence Man, Brownstone, A Doll's Life, The Robber Bridegroom, Oh, Brother, Is There Life After High School?, Bring Back Birdie, and A...My Name Will Always Be Alice (songs from A...My Name Is Alice & A...My Name Is Still Alice.)
 As well as their first CD-single, George S. Irving's "The Butler's Song" from So Long, 174th Street.

-Late-June 2014 "Lost Broadway and More - Volume 6" - featuring the music of Jerome Kern, was released.
-"Lost Broadway and More - Volume 7" (called "Broadway Under The Radar") will appear early 2015.
-Future editions of "Lost Broadway and More" are currently being mixed and edited.
+In 2020, Original Cast released the eighth installment of its semi-regular series, Lost Musicals and More.